Meet Skills for Hire Atlantic: Foundations Edition

 Program Questions and Answers

-• 18 years or older
+• Be 18 years of age or older

 • Have completed a high school diploma, GED, or equivalent*